rahulyadav97185966/templates/README.md

 12) oc create -f gogstmp.yml -n openshift : check if the image is find in console or not
 13) Now create a Project in console (for example : mypro)
 14) Now in command line type  #oc create -f gogstmp.yml -n mypro
-15) now to goto console and goto mypro
+15) now to goto console and goto mypro (console login and password is admin)
 16) Now search in catlog for gogs
 17) Now create it adn check the status as running pods.
 18) check the pods are running or not